Nordic Israelism: Early predecessors

-A 15th-century Latin chronicle, "Chronicon Holsatiae vetus", found in Gottfried Leibniz's Accessiones historicae (1698), states the Danes were of the Tribe of Dan, while the Jutes were the Jews.
-Later the antiquarian Henry Spelman in 1620 had further claimed that the Danes were the Israelite Tribe of Dan, based on the apparent similarity in name.
-In the 18th century the Swedish historian Olof von Dalin believed that the ancient Finns (alongside Lapps and Estonians) who sprung from the Neuri descended ultimately from the lost tribes of Israel:
+A 15th-century Latin chronicle, "Chronicon Holsatiae vetus", found in Gottfried Leibniz's Accessiones historicae (1698), states that the Danes were the descendants of the Tribe of Dan, while the Jews were the descendants of the Jutes.
+Later, in 1620, the antiquarian Henry Spelman also claimed that the Danes were descended from the Israelite Tribe of Dan, based on the apparent similarity between the spelling of the names Dan and Dane.

-"...the Neuri seem to be remnants of the Ten Tribes of Israel which Shalmaneser, king of Assyria, brought as captives out of Canaan...
-[When one realises that] the language of the ancient Finns, Lapps and Estonians is similar to the Hebrew and even that this people in ancient times reckoned their year's beginning from the first of March, and Saturday as their Sabbath, then one sees that the Neuri in all probability had this origin."

-John Eurenius (1688–1751), a Swedish pastor in Torsåker, Angermanland, Sweden, also connected the Israelites to the Nordic countries.
-In his Atlantica Orientalis (1751) he theorised that the Gods of Norse mythology were deified ancestors from the Levant, who he connected to Israel.
-Olof Rudbeck the Younger in the 18th century also attempted to prove that the Nordic languages sprung from Hebrew.
+John Eurenius (1688–1751), a Swedish pastor in Torsåker, Angermanland, Sweden, also connected the Israelites to the inhabitants of the Nordic countries.
+In his Atlantica Orientalis (1751), he theorized that the Gods of Norse mythology were the deified ancestors of people who migrated from the Levant, especially from Ancient Israel.
+In the 18th century, Olof Rudbeck the Younger also attempted to prove that the Nordic languages were derived from Hebrew.

-Birth of movement, 1850s
+Birth of the movement, 1850s

-Nordic Israelism as an established movement emerged as an offshoot of British Israelism in the 1850s.
+As an established movement, Nordic Israelism emerged as an offshoot of British Israelism in the 1850s.
 Key British Israelite authors such as John Cox Gawler and J. H. Allen first identified the Tribe of Dan with Denmark and others with different Scandinavian countries (e.g. Naphtali with Norway), while the remaining tribes they equated with Britain.
 Other British Israelites such as Edward Hine, however, took a more particularist view, deciding that only the British nation fulfilled the prophecy for Israel and that all the Israelites should be identified with Britain, not Scandinavia.
 Nonetheless, Hine still believed that the Tribe of Dan had at one stage been in Denmark, from which he believed the name of the country derived, but that Dan's final destined resting place (as well as the other tribes of Israel) was Britain.
 Other British Israelites took this view, maintaining that the Israelites migrated across Europe, having entered from Asia, leaving their name across various locations, but ultimately their final resting place was Britain.
 British Israelites who did not subscribe to this more particularist view initially attacked Hine's identifications in The Standard of Israel magazine quarterly of the "Anglo-Israel Association".
 Later, however, most British Israelites fused their views with the Nordic-Israelism offshoot, as identity groups were set up across Scandinavia promoting the identification of certain Israelite tribes with the Nordic countries and they remained closely linked to British-Israel organisations such as the British-Israel-World Federation.